uchexm/To-do-app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [To Do List App] <a name="about-project"></a>
+## 📖 To Do List <a name="about-project"></a>

-This is a simple To do list web app that allows users to add/remove to do tasks from the list.
-It uses JavaScript objects and arrays to dynamically modify the DOM and add basic events..
+This to-do list is an application designed to help individuals organize and manage their tasks and activities.
+It provides a digital platform for users to create, track, and prioritize their to-do items in an efficient and convenient manner.

 ## 🛠 Built With <a name="built-with"></a>

-### Tech Stack <a name="tech-stack"></a>

 <details>
   <summary>Client</summary>